-This Festive DIY Arrangement Will Transform Your Porch Into A Hallmark Movie Set
+This DIY Holiday Arrangement Is Worthy Of A Hallmark Movie Set

 Once the greenery is in place, fill in any holes that remain in the arrangement.
 Dodd opted for magnolia, boxwood and grey seeded eucalyptus, as well as pine cones for a playful nod to the season.

-Pro tip Wrap a piece of wire around the base of each pine cone, then around a branch that can be placed into the foam.
+Wrap a piece of floral wire around the base of each pine cone.
+Then, wrap around branches before placing into the foam.
+For extra cheer, add red and green ribbons.

 Water the base every two to three days until the temperature drops below zero; after that, the greenery will absorb moisture through the air.